 Information for GPs in disaster-affected areas

-We commend your resilience and commitment to providing essential healthcare services to your communities during these challenging times.
+We commend your resilience and commitment to providing essential healthcare services to your communities during challenging times.

 Information for GPs in disaster-affected areas

-We commend your resilience and commitment to providing essential healthcare services to your communities during these challenging times.
+We commend your resilience and commitment to providing essential healthcare services to your communities during challenging times.

 Running a practice > Practice management > Emergencies and pandemics > Information for GPs in disaster-affected areas